Goslar precedence dispute

-The Goslar Precedence Dispute (Goslarer Rangstreit) escalated at Pentecost in 1063 in the Goslar Collegiate Church of St. Simon and St. Jude from a dispute over the order of seating into an armed confrontation which resulted in several deaths.
+The Goslar precedence dispute (Goslarer Rangstreit) occurred at Pentecost in 1063 in the collegiate church of Saints Simon and Jude in Goslar, escalating from a dispute over the order of seating into an armed confrontation which resulted in several deaths.
 The background is the early medieval legal system, based mainly on personal loyalty and privileges that could be conferred or withdrawn at any time.

 Requirements

 In medieval social order, the symbols and rituals of rank were associated with real power and income.
 One of these rituals was the order of precedence in the seating at ceremonial occasions.
 Whoever sat closer to the king or other high-ranking person, had greater rights than other people at the ceremony.
 As a result, when it was unclear where the delineation was in terms of responsibilities and areas of jurisdiction, so-called "armchair disputes" often arose over the seating order.
 These rarely resulted in an agreement, because "conceding or giving in would have decided the dispute in favour of one or the other and ... so was out of the question," according to historian Gerd Althoff.
 None of these disputes ended in such a confrontation, however, as that of the Goslar Precedence Dispute between Abbot Widerad of Fulda and Bishop Hezilo of Hildesheim which resulted in several deaths and a subsequent rebellion by monks.